jrfep/MFT1.2-intertidal-forest/data/USGS-global-mangrove.md

 SELECT ST_Area(geog), ST_AREA(ST_GeogFromWKB(buffer)) FROM wcmc.mangroveusgs2011_v1_3 where buffer is NOT NULL LIMIT 20;
 SELECT count(*) FROM wcmc.mangroveusgs2011_v1_3 where geog is NULL;
 SELECT count(*) FROM wcmc.mangroveusgs2011_v1_3 where buffer is NULL;

+-- we can try to simplify this table by creating a union by country code (ISO3 column):

+CREATE TABLE wcmc.mangrove_buffer AS (
+   SELECT ISO3,ST_UNION(buffer) FROM wcmc.mangroveusgs2011_v1_3 GROUP BY ISO3
+);

 ```